 See here in the Graduate Handbook for more information on requesting transfer credits to apply to your MS program in computer science at MSU.
 To request a transfer, you need to email the Graduate Director and Graduate Secretary a credit transfer request.
 This email should include an electronic (unofficial ok) copy of your relevant transcript, detailed course syllabi (translated into English if not in English) specifying what content was covered, what textbook (if any) was used, and a description of the assignments that you carried out.
 This request should be made by the middle of your first semester of Masters study.
 Please note that the request may be denied even if it meets all university requirements.
 That is, you should not assume that transfer credit will be granted until it is officially granted.

 By the end of your second academic year semester of graduate study, consult with your advisor to form a Master’s program plan .
-Submit your plan using the Graduate Tracking System.
+Submit your plan using the Graduate Reporting System.
 While you have until the end of your second semester, you are encouraged to do this as soon as possible.
 Note that the program plan can be easily changed.

 Add and delete courses to your current plan using the Graduate Reporting System.
 Important!
 Use the notes section to describe what your changes are and why you are making the changes.
 You must change your program plan before adding or deleting any course in which you have received a grade.
 If you fail to do so, you must email the Graduate Director and Graduate Secretary to ask for a waiver to allow you to modify your MS program plan as requested.